 - Fulfil the criteria for non-judicial grievance mechanisms as set forth by the UN and the OECD.

-In line with the OECD Guidelines on Responsible Business, NCP Norway will hangle spefici instances related to the Tripartite Declaration of Principles concerning Multinational Enterprises and Social Policy (MNE Declaration)
+In line with the 2022-mandate from the Norwegian authorities, NCP Norway will handle specific instances related to the Tripartite Declaration of Principles concerning Multinational Enterprises and Social Policy (MNE Declaration).

 Core criteria

-In accordance with the Guidelines, commentary 10 on the Procedural Guidance for NCPs, all NCPs shall be characterised by:
+In accordance with commentary 10 on the Procedural Guidance for NCPs in the Guidelines, all NCPs shall base their work on being: